 Being lazy costs money, whether it’s because you don’t want to walk to your bank’s nearest ATM, you don’t feel like cooking, so order out, or don’t like doing laundry, so you send it to the cleaner’s.

 How To Fix It

 Well, stop being lazy!
-I know certain things are a pain but they won’t kill you.
-Being lazy in this way is a bad mind set and it will work against you when you’re trying to make good financial decisions.
+I know certain things are a pain, but they won’t kill you.
+Being lazy in this way is a bad mindset, and it will work against you when you’re trying to make sound financial decisions.

-Maybe part of the reason you send out laundry is because you let it pile up and it seems overwhelming to do it all at once.
+Maybe part of the reason you send out laundry is that you let it pile up, and it seems overwhelming to do it all at once.
 So don’t let it go for so long.
 Schedule it like you would anything that has to get done and do it!

 This is especially true if you live in a big urban area.
 Food and drinks are expensive in cities.
 One of the things I’m always amazed by when I leave NYC is how cheap it is to eat and drink out in smaller places.